andrew/ultimate-awesome/README.md

 - [awesome-polywrap](https://github.com/polywrap/awesome-polywrap) - Polywrap is building a unified execution environment for the internet that is safe, open, and user-owned.
 Use Polywrap to create endlessly extensible software that runs anywhere.
 - [awesome-causal-ai](https://github.com/pozapas/awesome-causal-ai) - A meticulously curated collection of cutting-edge research, frameworks, and methodologies in Causal Artificial Intelligence.
 - [awesome-upgradeability](https://github.com/PraneshASP/awesome-upgradeability) - A curated list of awesome resources and projects that concern smartcontract upgradeability.
-- [awesome_quantmetry](https://github.com/Quantmetry/awesome_quantmetry) - A list of repositories commonly used @ Quantmetry.
 - [awesome-pika](https://github.com/rajasegar/awesome-pika) - Awesome list of Pika - Move the web forward.
 - [awesome-claude-plugins](https://github.com/rdmgator12/awesome-claude-plugins) - Community-maintained directory of plugins in Anthropic's official Claude Plugins catalog — 333 plugins (skills, MCP servers, slash commands, sub-agents, hooks) for Claude Code and Cowork.
 Not affiliated with Anthropic.
 - [Awesome-Resources](https://github.com/re50urces/Awesome-Resources) - A curated list of awesome resources.